madelson/Forelle/Notes/Notes.md

 IDEAS 1/4/19
 - For a long time, I've been thinking of Forelle's core parsing algorithm as O(N^2) because you can end up looking at each token for each symbol.
 However, after seeing how Packrat parsing performance is analyzed, I think that this might more properly be called O(NM) where M is the number of symbols.
 I think this is considered linear in parsing.
 One thing I haven't thought through is how the nesting of the recursive descent parsing gets factored in (e. g. for one token we may make M nested calls even without having to look ahead).

+IDEAS 1/8/19
+- Dealing with hidden left recursion through rewriting: When we have hidden left recursion (e. g.
+E -> A E x where A is nullable), we'd like to rewrite to remove it as something like E -> E' x { Parse as E -> A x }, E -> A' x { Parse as E -> A x }, E' -> E { Parse as A() }, A' -> (all non-nullable derivations of A) { Parse as ... }.
+The question is, how do we know nullable and non-nullable derivations of A?
+We can do it as follows: first, if A is multiple symbols, combine to one symbol.
+Then construct a potential parse node for each rule of A. Then repeat: if multiple nodes are nullable, there are multiple null derivations => error (this is an ambiguity error which I think we can resolve later via rewrite if we have a resolution).
+If any node is null, remove it and return the rest as the non-null derivations.
+Else, take the one nullable node and expand it by blowing out each symbol's rules to get a new node set.
+Repeat until it terminates (it eventually will because it will find the null derivation).